myconode/tessel-sketches/src/04_Connecting/README.md

-# 03_Connecting
+# 04_Connecting
-The third project will focus on connecting to the Internet using the [built-in Wifi module](https://github.com/tessel/t1-docs/blob/master/wifi.md#connect-tessel-to-wifi).
+The fourth project will focus on connecting to the Internet using the [built-in Wifi module](https://github.com/tessel/t1-docs/blob/master/wifi.md#connect-tessel-to-wifi).

 Before we use the Wifi module, set up a local `creds` module with your Wifi network credentials.

 ###Instructions
+Going through the creds workflow once more.
+There are more efficient ways to manage your secrets, but this is an effective and relatively easy solution for local development with the Tessel.
 - Add `**/creds` to your .gitignore
-- With `03_Connecting` as your current working directory:
+- With `04_Connecting` as your current working directory:
 ```
 mkdir creds
 cd creds